How to Fix 403 Forbidden Error in WordPress

 Everyone who spends time online has come across an HTTP status error at one point or another.
-Few of them, however, are as frustrating as getting a 403 Forbidden error on your own WordPress website.
-Considering you pay for a hosting service and probably set up that WordPress install on your own, it’s pretty obnoxious when you’re denied access.
+However, few of them are as frustrating as getting a 403 Forbidden error on your WordPress website.
+Considering you pay for a hosting service and probably set up that WordPress install on your own.
+So, it’s pretty obnoxious when you’re denied access.
+Learn how to fix the 403 forbidden error in WordPress.

-Fortunately, this error is not a byproduct of your servers suddenly becoming sentient and deciding to take over your website (at least, not to the best of our knowledge).
-It’s just a matter of it refusing a request due to a lack of necessary permissions, most often due to something minor breaking down in your WordPress installation.
-In fact, you’ll probably spend more time figuring exactly where the error lies than actually fixing it.
+Fortunately, this error is not a byproduct of your servers suddenly becoming sentient.
+In addition, deciding to take over your website (at least, not to the best of our knowledge).
+It’s just refusing a request due to a lack of necessary permissions.
+Most often due to something minor breaking down in your WordPress installation.
+You’ll probably spend more time figuring out where the error lies than fixing it.

-Now that your fears have been assuaged, let’s review the potential causes (and fixes) for this error.
+Now that your fears are out let’s review the potential causes (and fixes) for this error.

 How to Fix 403 Forbidden Error?